viniciusgava/portaldorh-holerite-download/README.md

 ````
 **Mac tip:** You must to pass docker full path to works at crontab
 ``/usr/local/bin/docker``

+**We are using PHP to get last month month and year, make sure you have it installed.**

 Second add all env variables at ``env-configs``.
 Example: